Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

 Ohio Stats and Trends

-- Ohio's games this season have gone over the total in two out of five opportunities (40%).
+- Ohio's games this year have gone over the point total two times in five opportunities (40%).

-- The Bobcats have turned the ball over six times this season, one more turnover than the Chippewas have forced (5).
+- This season the Bobcats have turned the ball over six times, one more than the Chippewas' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.